madmaxx09/minishell/README.md

     }	t_simple_cmd;
 4 : each node is executed

-5 : We go again
+5 : Clean the data and here we go again